camaraproject/WorkingGroups/Commonalities/documentation/API-design-guidelines.md

 _Error definition for subscription_

-Error definition are described in this guideline applies for subscriptions.
+Error definition described in this guideline applies for subscriptions.

 Following Error code must be present:
 * for `POST`: 400, 401, 403, 409, 500, 503